msamdk/Fish_Re_Identification/4. Re_Identification/Readme.md

 # t-SNE visualizations of best performing varíants of both ResNet-50 (256 batch size) and Swin-T (16 batch size)

+We ultilized t-SNE (t-Distributed Stochastic Neighbour Embedding) as the main dimensionality reduction technique to visualize the cluster quality.
+In the paper we only discussed this in surface.
+But we have performed the cluster quality analytics as well.

 | Swin-T (Vision Transformer) - 41.6% mAP@R & 90.3% R1 | ResNet 50 (CNN) - 13.56% mAP@R & 70.26% R1|
 | :---: | :---: |
 | ![Demo GIF 1](images/swin.gif) | ![Demo GIF 2](images/resnet.gif) |